 This is a greenfield site which slopes upwards in a north easterly direction and comprises open field/grazing land.
 Electricity pylons and overhead lines cross the lower part of the site which may preclude construction on this part of the site but offer the opportunity for open space network.
-In this respect, the southern boundary borders onto the steeply wooded clough of Knotts Brook and the southern part of the site may offer the opportunity to increase the tree cover in the vicinity.
+The southern boundary of the site has been amended northwards following the Regulation 19 (Publication) stage to exclude the mature woodland and steeply wooded clough of Knotts Brook to the south of the site.
+The southern part of the site may offer the opportunity to increase the tree cover in the vicinity.
 In addition a high pressure pipeline runs in the vicinity of the southern boundary with an easement that will impact on development.
 A public footpath runs adjacent to the eastern boundary and the development of the site will provide the opportunity to enhance pedestrian links with the public footpath network.
-The southern boundary also forms part of the Ribble Valley Borough boundary with Blackburn with Darwen Council.
+The southern boundary lies in close proximity to the borough boundary with Blackburn with Darwen Council.
 It is envisaged that the site is accessed from Whalley Road via Salesbury View, not form Hollowhead Lane.